Anuoluwapo25/NeuroWealth/README.md

 - You can withdraw anytime

 ### **"Do I need to understand crypto?"**
 - No!
-YieldMind handles all the complexity
+NeuroWealth handles all the complexity
-- Just connect your wallet and deposit STT tokens
+- Just connect your wallet and deposit ETH
 - The AI does all the technical work for you

 ### **"How is this different from a bank?"**
 - Banks lend your money to others and keep most profits
-- YieldMind invests your money in high-yield opportunities and shares profits
+- NeuroWealth invests your money in high-yield opportunities and shares profits
 - Banks are limited by regulations; DeFi offers global opportunities
 - Banks have overhead costs; YieldMind is automated and efficient